nathan-fiscaletti/ansi-util/README.md

 ## Usage

-> Note: It is not garaunteed that all of these ANSI codes will work on all terminals.
+> Note: It is not guaranteed that all of these ANSI codes will work on all terminals.
 See [here](https://misc.flogisoft.com/bash/tip_colors_and_formatting#terminals_compatibility) for a list of compatible terminals.

 ```php
 $stringBuilder = new \Ansi\StringBuilder;